Jose P. Laurel: Early life and education

+Early career

-Laurel began his life in public service while a student, as a messenger in the Bureau of Forestry, then as a clerk in the Code Committee tasked with the codification of Philippine laws, and law clerk in the Executive Bureau.
+Laurel began his life in public service while he was a student.
+He served as a messenger in the Bureau of Forestry, then as a clerk in the Code Committee tasked with the codification of Philippine laws, and as a law clerk in the Executive Bureau.
 During his work for the Code Committee, he was introduced to its head, Thomas A. Street, a future Supreme Court Justice who would be a mentor to the young Laurel.

-In 1921, Laurel was also appointed as lecturer at University of the Philippines, particularly at the College of Liberal Arts and at the College of Law.
+In 1921, Laurel was also appointed as a lecturer at University of the Philippines, particularly at the College of Liberal Arts and at the College of Law.

 Laurel was appointed first as ad interim Undersecretary of the Interior Department in 1922 (with two stints as acting secretary), then promoted as Secretary of the Interior in 1923.
 In that post, he would frequently clash with the American Governor-General Leonard Wood, and eventually, in 1923, resign from his position together with other Cabinet members in protest of Wood's administration.
 His clashes with Wood solidified Laurel's nationalist credentials.

 Laurel was a member of the Philippine fraternity Upsilon Sigma Phi.

-Senator and Congressman of the Philippines
+Senator of the Philippines

 In 1925, Laurel was elected to the Philippine Senate, beating incumbent Senator Antero Soriano.
 Serving from the 5th district, he would serve for one term before losing his re-election bid in 1931 to fellow Batangueño Claro M. Recto.

 He retired to private practice, but by 1934, he was again elected to public office, this time as a delegate to the 1935 Constitutional Convention.
-Hailed as one of the "Seven Wise Men of the Convention", he would sponsor the provisions on the Bill of Rights.
+Hailed as one of the "Seven Wise Men of the Convention", he would sponsor the provisions of the Bill of Rights.
 Following the ratification of the 1935 Constitution and the establishment of the Commonwealth of the Philippines, Laurel was appointed Associate Justice of the Supreme Court on February 29, 1936.